Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Last Stop | Stations | Read Up | Miles |

-Use this as a guide; check with Amtrak.com or your eticket for exact times, as they can change anytime.
+Use this as a guide; check with Amtrak.com or your e-ticket for exact times, as they are subject to change at any time.

 Printable Amtrak Berkshire Flyer Schedule